arpanraj/arpanraj.github.io/README.md

 # Portfolio

 ### Summary:
-Motivated and experienced Software Developer with a Master of Science in Computer Science from Portland State University.
+Motivated and experienced Software Developer (4+ years) with a Master of Science in Computer Science from Portland State University.
 Proficient in a wide range of programming languages including Python, C#, and Java, with expertise in developing innovative solutions using machine learning, computer vision, and game development technologies.
 Strong background in project development, mentorship, and collaboration.

 ---